The Screenplay Readers Team

 2) Script coverage must have actionable suggestions (AKA all killer, no filler)

-We believe that without insightful, specific, actionable suggestions on how to improve the script, the feedback is of little or no use to the writer.
-In service of that belief and that dedication, we make it a point to never write fluff, self-help, or lean on motivational or inspirational tropes when critiquing our clients’ work, nor hold the work to any prefabricated “screenwriting standards” of any self-proclaimed “script doctor” or “script guru” who may be more interested in upselling you a contest, course, or e-book, than he is in critiquing your screenplay.
+We believe that without insightful, specific, actionable suggestions on how to improve the script, the feedback is of little or no use to our clients.
+In service of that belief and that dedication, we make it a point to never write fluff, self-help, or lean on motivational or inspirational tropes when critiquing our clients’ work, nor claim to be “script doctors” or “script gurus,” who tend to be more interested in getting you to buy into their no-name script contests or other shady services that promise to “boost your Hollywood career.”

 4) A script coverage service must keep its customers’ data 100% private

-Keeping your script and your data 100% secure and private is our top priority.
+Keeping your script, your ideas, and your data 100% secure and private is crucial.
 That’s why our readers and staff are vetted thoroughly and contractually bound to maintain your intellectual property and data privacy at all times.
-We don’t scrape your personal info or sign you up to mysterious services, and we don’t sell your data or give it away or share it with anyone.
+We don’t scrape your personal info or sell your data (or give it away or share it) with anyone.
 Period.
-Any material you send us stays secure and private and 100% yours.
+Any material and personal info you send us as part of your service stays secure and private and 100% yours.
 As it should.

 1492 Pictures (Chris Columbus), Bad Robot (JJ Abrams), Biograph, Blue Cat, Buzzfeed, CAA, Creative Artists Agency (CAA), Deuce Three (Curtis Hanson), Dimension, Disney, Downtown LA Film Festival, Film Independent, Final Draft, Fox Studios Bonafide Productions, Graham-Rozenweig Films, Heroes and Villains Entertainment, Hulu, Innovative Artists Agency, International Creative Management (ICM), Lifetime, London Screenwriter’s Festival, Mark Gordon Company, Mashable, MGM, Miramax, Nasser Entertainment, New Line, Page International Screenwriting Awards, Paramount, Red Rover Films, Red Varden Studios, Robert Evans Company, Roger Corman, Samuel Goldwyn Company, Silver Lake Film Festival, Silver Pictures, Slamdance, Source Code, Spec Scout, Steve Guttenberg, Sundance, SyFy, The Firm, The Gersh Agency, Touchstone Television, Tribeca Film Festival, Universal, Vin Di Bona Productions, Walden Media, Warner Bros.
 Studios, William Morris, Winkler Films, Yari Film Group.

-Also check out our list of friends and recommended screenwriting resources.
+Check out our list of friends and recommended screenwriting resources here.